You are here

 - I told the students that we would record 'live' so if they made a mistake they should just carry on.

 - I introduced the programme and welcomed the students to the studio and asked them the questions they had prepared.

 - Each pair's interview took between 3 and 5 minutes to record so the whole recording took around 30 minutes.

 - After the break they listened to themselves and commented on their performance.
 Later, I recorded some more music onto the end.

 In this case, I played the part of the interviewer because the students wanted to work in pairs.
 However, a student could also do it, especially if you have an odd number of students in the class.
 The main advantage of my doing it was that I could echo anything which was said that was unclear, for the benefit of the listeners.

 Unfortunately, we found only one other school to send the recording to and we never received any feedback, which was disappointing.
 Equally disappointing was the fact that we received no recordings to listen to.

 Even though the exchange failed, the task of creating a radio programme benefited the students.
 They welcomed the opportunity to communicate with non-Ukrainian teenagers and they were keen to share information about special days in their country.
 Moreover, they were motivated to use the target language and communicate effectively.
 After hearing the recording, it was clear that they were proud of their achievement, and so was I.

-If you would like to find a partner school to do an exchange project with British Council can help.
-See the Global Gateway
+If you would like to find a partner school to do an exchange project with, the British Council's SchoolsOnline can help.

 Deborah Bullock, Teacher, British Council, Ukraine